Regular Potential Games

-The following lemma shows that the first and second-order non-degeneracy conditions defined above are equivalent to regularity. \begin{lemma} Let $\Gamma$ be a game with identical payoffs.
+The following lemma shows that within the class of potential games, the first and second-order non-degeneracy conditions defined above are equivalent to regularity. \begin{lemma} Let $\Gamma$ be a potential game.
 Then,\\ (i) If an equilibrium $x^*$ is first-order non-degenerate, then it is second-order non-degenerate if and only if it is regular.\\ (ii) If an equilibrium $x^*$ is regular, then it is first-order non-degenerate.

 In particular, an equilibrium $x^*$ is regular if and only if it is both first and second-order non-degenerate. \end{lemma}